Thai tourism suffers as floods threaten Bangkok

 Most of Bangkok's tourist attractions and shopping areas have not been affected by flooding but the Chao Phraya river that winds through the city is high and canals have burst their banks in some northern districts.

 Don Muang airport, used by budget airlines for domestic flights and by private planes, said on Tuesday it would temporarily halt operations from 5 p.m.
-(1000 GMT) due to flooding in its district that was making access difficult for passengers and employees.
+(11:00 p.m.
+British time) due to flooding in its district that was making access difficult for passengers and employees.

 It said it expected to reopen on November 1 although it wasn't clear why the situation would be any better by then.